Autodesk/go-awsecs/README.md

   -cluster mycluster \
   -service myservice \
   -container-image mycontainer=myrepo/myimg:newtag
+# default timeout for the operation is 15 minutes
 ```

 Alternatively, you can also alter environment variables and service desired count.